 3. What are growth stocks vs safe haven stocks?

-When a bull market hits, it might be wise to incorporate traditional ‘growth’ stocks into your portfolio like Amazon and Facebook, and include fewer so-called safe haven stocks like consumer staple or pharma businesses.
+When a bull market hits, many investors will look to incorporate traditional ‘growth’ stocks like Amazon and Facebook into a portfolio, and include fewer so-called safe haven stocks like consumer staple or healthcare businesses.
 However, during wider economic difficulties the latter may perform well due to the enduring necessity of the products they offer, even in tough times.

 DailyFX provides forex news and technical analysis on the trends that influence the global currency markets.